TomPatterson9/gildedrp/public/rules.md

 - Players are not allowed to have more than one character in the same line of work.

-# Tailor Mannequin Script Rules:
+# Tailor Mannequin Script Rules

 - The tailor mannequin script enhances roleplay by allowing tailors to craft outfits.
 Use must prioritize immersion, historical accuracy, and meaningful roleplay.

 - Tailors must ensure outfits are period-appropriate, non-offensive, and immersion-friendly. **Nudist, sexually explicit, or inappropriate clothing (per No NSFW policy) is banned from distribution.** Violations may lead to loss of script access or privileges.

-- **Niche Clothing:** Items like belly dancer attire or unusual pieces (e.g., turtle shells, bloodied suits) are restricted to characters with relevant historical/roleplay context and require staff approval.
+- **Niche Clothing** Items like belly dancer attire or unusual pieces (e.g., turtle shells, bloodied suits) are restricted to characters with relevant historical/roleplay context and require staff approval.
 Misuse is punishable.

-- **Restricted Items:** Black KKK hoods, nudist/inappropriate attire, and extreme immersion-breaking items are prohibited.
+- **Restricted Items** Black KKK hoods, nudist/inappropriate attire, and extreme immersion-breaking items are prohibited.
 Other restricted pieces require staff approval via ticket for specific use.

-- **Access:** Script is job-locked to tailors; higher ranks may access niche items with approval.
+- **Access** Script is job-locked to tailors; higher ranks may access niche items with approval.
 It supplements, not replaces, the existing crafting system for small items.

-- **Roleplay:** Mid-scene Outfit changes need IC justification.
+- **Roleplay** Mid-scene Outfit changes need IC justification.
 Excessive use without context is Fail RP.

-# Gilded RP Animal PED Rules:
+# Gilded RP Animal PED Rules
-## General rules:
+## General rules

 - You must act as your chosen PED animal would realistically behave.
 Domesticated animals will be more willing to be around humans, wild animals will be afraid of almost all humans.